Azure/iotedge/test/README.md

 | `testTimeoutMinutes` || The maximum amount of time, in minutes, a single test should take.
 If this time is exceeded, the associated test will fail with a timeout error.
 If not given, the default value is `5`. |
 | `verbose` || Boolean value indicating whether to output more verbose logging information to standard output during a test run.
 If not given, the default is `false`. |

-## Test secrets
+### Test secrets

 The tests also expect to find several _secret_ parameters.
 While these can technically be added to `context.json`, it is recommended that you create environment variables and make them available to the test framework in a way that avoids committing them to your shell's command history or saving them in clear text on your filesystem.
 When set as environment variables, all secret parameters must be prefixed with `E2E_`.
-Parameter names are case-insensitive; they're only shown in uppercase here so they follow the common convention for environment variables, and to stand out as secrets.
+Parameter names are case-**in**sensitive; they're only shown in uppercase here to follow the common convention for environment variables, and to stand out as secrets.

 | Name | Required | Description |
 |------|----------|-------------|